saltyandsmiling/hilton-assessment/README.md

 Assessment 2:

-To get this going run "npm install" and "npm start" and project will run on localhost:8080, please view in Chrome.
+To get this going run "npm install" and "npm start" in the assessment-2 directory and project will run on localhost:8080, please view in Chrome.
 Testing added with "npm test" inside the assessment-2 directory.
 Testing has been added but is not comprehensive by any means.
 Most of the business logic within the reducers